Ornamental cherry tree, also called Japanese cherry tree or Prunus, is a very beautiful ornamental tree.

 Don’t prune before the blooming, but wait until it is over to reduce tree size or balance the branches, if needed.

-This time span, although quite short, will turn your garden in to a burst of color that signals that warmer weather is just about to come back.
+The blooming only lasts about a week, but it will turn your garden in to a burst of color that signals that warmer weather is just about to come back.

 Avoid places that are too exposed to wind so that the fragile blooms aren’t swept away too soon!